This annual list of the best tools distribution franchises was revised and updated on April 20, 2021.

 1. Snap-on Tools

-This company currently ranks #18 (up from #30 last year) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1920 and franchising since 1991, the number of locations has climbed slowly but steadily in recent years to the current total of 4,633 (down slightly from last year’s total of 4,858), of which 170 are company-owned and 1,317 are located outside the U.S.
+Founded by Joseph Johnson in Milwaukee, Wisconsin in 1920 and franchising since 1991, the number of locations has climbed slowly but steadily in recent years to the current total of 4,804 (up by 171 from the previous year’s total of 4,633), of which 207 are company-owned and 1,285 are located outside the US.

 2. Matco Tools

-This company currently ranks #37 (down a notch from #36 last year) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1979 and franchising since 1993, the number of locations has grown in the last five years to the current total of 1,793 (up from last year’s total of 1,757), of which two are company-owned and 70 are located outside the U.S.
+Founded in 1979 and franchising since 1993, the number of locations has grown in the last five years to the current total of 1,814 (up by 21 from the previous year’s total of 1,793), of which two are company-owned and 63 are located outside the US.

 3. Mac Tools

-This company currently ranks #54 (down from #40 last year) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1938 but franchising only since 2011, the number of locations has grown rapidly to the current total of 1,274 (up from last year’s total of 1,166), of which eight are company-owned and 438 are located outside the U.S.
+Founded in 1938 but franchising only since 2011, the number of locations has grown rapidly to the current total of 1,125 (down by 149 from the previous year’s total of 1,274), of which only one is company-owned and 432 are located outside the US.

 4. Cornwell Quality Tools